Impressionable Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 CANCER (June 22 – July 22).
 You may feel that you have slipped in the area of self-control.
 It’s like you don’t want to follow your own instructions.
 Start small.
 Tell yourself to get up.
 Reach it.
 Then go for something bigger.

 LEO (July 23 to August 22).
 Take a break from the effort of relationships.
-You have nothing more to do than to be open to love in its many forms, and it will come to you just as you need it most.
+You don’t have to do anything more than being open to love in its many forms, and it will come to you just as you need it most.

 VIRGO (August 23 – September 22).
 You enter a new scene.
 Being new to a situation is an opportunity to present yourself in any way you want to feel seen.
 Use your right to experiment.
 You can be who you want to be.